 Some manufacturers that pivoted without an end-to-end digital transformation roadmap in place haemorrhaged money through ‘pushed down’ administration, struggled with customer experience and damaged brand reputation.

-If this sounds like a familiar experience, or is something you are looking to implement, please download our mapping eCommerce processes workbook and avoid the pains so many have experienced.
+If this sounds like a familiar experience, or is something you are looking to implement, please download our mapping eCommerce processes workbook and learn how to map your eCommerce processes to avoid the pains so many have experienced.

-Cost reduction can be a perpetual business objective, but often decision makers focus solely on siloed cost centres without considering the wider business process.
+An example of digital transformation is cost reduction.
+Cost reduction can be a perpetual business objective, but decision makers often focus solely on siloed cost centres without considering the wider business process.
 For example, finance departments are increasingly moving towards the digital capture and processing of employee expenses through spend management solutions, such as SAP Concur.

 Without question, spend management tools significantly reduce administrative overheads and play a role in transforming business operations.
 However, like so many siloed approaches they can, in some instances, inevitably ‘push down’ costs.

 Processed expenses ultimately need to be written back into an ERP or accounting solution.
 Therefore, whilst some of the administration has been removed, other manual costs are often created.
 This gets even more complicated when intercompany trading is part of the value chain.